ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 >
 > With the exception of these cases, `#![forbid(unsafe_code)]` must appear in the crate root (typically `main.rs` or `lib.rs`) to generate compilation errors if `unsafe` is used in the code base.

-In case the use of `unsafe` is necessary, it is of the responsability of the developer to:
+If the use of `unsafe` is necessary, it is the responsibility of the developer to:

 * ensure that the use of `unsafe` unlocking does not lead to *UB*s,
 * ensure that any `unsafe` markings are correctly and exhaustively documented so that no *UB* are possible if the usage conditions (invariants) are respected.